Korg Minilogue XD ► 300+ custom sounds

-But all things considered, I’d say this is a great instrument – not only because it inspires new melodies and allows to create new “tricks” that would otherwise be possible only with rack effects / pedal boxes / etc. The envelopes are not the best in the world and the limited modulation options (just one LFO and a shared Envelope Generator) sometimes let you down, but Korg has always managed to make up in musicality and character for what it lacks in the features.
-When I made over 300 sounds across the span of several weeks, I quickly forgot about my disappointment with its curbed modulation, it just wasn’t an issue.
-Plus the sound of the XD has this nice blend of synthiness and plasticity.
+All things considered, I’d say this is a great instrument – not only because it inspires new melodies and allows to create new “tricks” that would otherwise be possible only with rack effects / pedal boxes / etc. The envelopes are not the best in the world and the limited modulation options (just one LFO and a shared Envelope Generator) sometimes let you down, but Korg has always managed to make up in musicality and character for what it lacks in the features.
+When I made over 300 sounds across the span of several weeks, I quickly forgot about my disappointment with its curbed modulation – it just wasn’t an issue.
+Add the fact that XD’s timbre has this nice blend of synthiness and plasticity.
 When the sound of a synth is “synthy” (clasically analog) it seems cool and exciting at the beginning, but at the end of the day it might get “samey”.
-On the other hand, when the sound of any given synth is too plastic / ambiguous, it might make you uninspired, because that is not the way synths are supposed to sound, but you have to realize that this kind of sound is more malleable and exhibits more tolerance to be tweaked in various new ways.
+On the other hand, when the sound of any given synth is too plastic / ambiguous, it might make you uninspired, because that is not the way synths are supposed to sound.
+But you have to realize that this kind of sound is more malleable and exhibits more tolerance to be tweaked in various new ways.
 So in my book that’s a huge advantage and something to strive for.

-The XD is a perfect balance between any imaginable set of criteria: cost / features, tool / instrument, technical limitations / plasticity of the timbre, etc. Korg again managed to deliver a classic that will be talked about and used throughout the next decade.
+The XD strikes a really good balance between any imaginable set of criteria: cost / features, tool / instrument, technical limitations / plasticity of the timbre, etc. Korg again managed to deliver a classic that will be talked about and used throughout the next decade.
 Also, this is a perfect starter synth for beginners.
 Easy, cheap, fun to play.
 Better than the Arturia Minifreak IMO, because the Minifreak has more stuff hidden in menus.
 Of course it’s more advanced than the XD, but if you’re a beginner, you don’t start with synths that are too deep, right?